-Your first stop is the Florence Botanical Garden, otherwise known as the Giardino dei Semplici ("Garden of simples") a botanical garden, now maintained by the University of Florence and located in Via Micheli, 3.
-This garden is very close to the San Marco Museum and church.
-It is a haven of tranquility, with shady places, away from the hustle of central Florence.
-It's a 2,3 hectares garden, opened during week day mornings and there is an admission fee.
-This was originally the Medici's family medicine garden, established in 1545 by Cosimo I de' Medici.
-It's the third oldest botanical garden after Pisa's and Padova's.
-In 1753, when the Società Botanica was formed, the garden's layout slighlty changed because it became an "experimental agricultural" area.
-Today the garden contains over 9,000 species of plants: different types of trees, herbs, flowers, fruit trees, a lily pond, a japanese style garden, carnivorous plants and in the middle there is a lovely fountain.
+Your first stop is the Florence Botanical Garden, otherwise known as the Giardino dei Semplici (Garden of simples).
+This botanical garden, today part of the University of Florence (via Micheli 3) is very close to the San Marco Museum and church.
+The space is a small paradise smack in the center of the city, offering tranquility and shady areas away from the bustle of central Florence.
+Its 2.3 hectares of space are open weekdays in the morning.
+The garden was originally the Medici's family medicine garden (established in 1545 by Cosimo I de' Medici).
+Unbeknownst to many, it’s also the third oldest botanical garden after those in Pisa and Padua.
+In 1753, when the Società Botanica was formed, the garden's layout was slightly altered to house an "experimental agricultural" area.
+Today, the garden contains over 9,000 species of plants, including different types of trees, herbs, flowers, fruit trees, a lily pond, a Japanese-style garden, carnivorous plants and a lovely fountain.

-As Florence’s most famous garden, this quiet and peaceful oasis surrounded by art, history and nature!
-When your energies are getting low and you do not have the strength to bicycle or bus out of the city to the countryside, this is the perfect solution!
-Giardino di Boboli or Giardino dei Boboli, is the famous garden of the the Medici's Florentine Villa: Palazzo Pitti.
-The garden was originally designed in 1549 by the sculptor Tribolo, the renaissance design was as regular as it could be on an undulating site.
-During the century after its inception, the garden changed and developed with help from many prominent designers.
-It became Florence's grandest garden, with an early baroque drama and some avenues.
-This suited the theatrical events which were held.
-Inside this garden lies the Buontalenti grotto (1583-1593).
-Decorated with Mannerist-style scenes from Greek and Roman mythology, the grotto includes copies of Michelangelo's famous Slave series, the originals of which were transferred to the Galleria dell'Accademia .
-In the 17th Century, the garden was extended as far as the Porta Romana, adding the Vasca d'Isola (pond) at the centre with a fountain and a statue of Neptune.
-In the late 18th century, Zanobi del Rosso built the Kaffehaus pavilion.
-Moreover from the Boboli Garden you have a really special view of Florence, make sure you leave plenty of time to wander through the really big garden as there is something to discover in every nook!
-To know where, how and when visit the official site of Giardino dei Boboli Source (Gardenvisit)
+As Florence’s most famous garden, this quiet and peaceful oasis is immersed in the best of Florentine art and history!
+When your energy is low and you’re not up for biking or taking the bus to the countryside, this garden is your perfect solution.
+The Boboli Gardens are the famous garden of the old Medici residence, Palazzo Pitti.
+The garden was originally designed in 1549 by the sculptor Tribolo; the renaissance design was made as simple as possible for the non-uniform level of the garden grounds.
+A century after its creation, the garden was transformed by many prominent designers and architects.
+It became Florence's grandest garden, vaunting early-Baroque elements and avenues, which suited the theatrical events held in the open air.
+Inside the garden you’ll also find the Buontalenti grotto (1583-1593) decorated with Mannerist-style scenes from Greek and Roman mythology.
+The grotto also includes copies of Michelangelo's famous Slave series (the originals were transferred to the Galleria dell'Accademia).
+In the 17th century, the garden was extended as far as Porta Romana (Florence’s southern gate), which saw the addition of the Vasca d'Isola, an impressive pond found at the center of this new area featuring a fountain and statue of Neptune.
+In the late 18th century, Zanobi del Rosso added the Kaffehaus pavilion.
+The Boboli Gardens afford incredible views of Florence, so be sure to leave plenty of time to wander through the garden’s many areas, as there’s something to discover at every turn!

-Bardini GardenSince you have entered the Boboli Garden, you should also visit the Bardini Garden, there is a cumulative ticket for both of them!
-This garden is not really well known, not even to florentines.
-The garden was originally built and owned by the Mozzi Family bought by a famous antiques dealer whose villa is now the next-door Bardini Museum (the entrance is across the street).
-Bardini left the museum to the state and the garden to his son, who donated that to the state after his death in the 1960s.
-But for the following 40 years it fell into terrible disrepair!
-Thanks to the involvement of a bank and the creation of a foundation to deal with it, in 2000 they started restoring the garden and it only reopened to the public last year.
-Fore more detailed information about the Bardini Garden check out also our previous post and visit the official website of the Bardini Garden.
+If you made it to the Boboli Gardens, then add the Bardini Garden to your list, as your entrance ticket includes both sites!
+This garden is not as well known as Boboli, even to Florentine residents.
+Built by the Mozzi family, the garden was later bought by a famous antique dealer whose villa is now next door: today’s Bardini Museum (entrance is across the street).
+Bardini left the museum to the City of Florence and the garden to his son, who donated the space to the city after his death in the 1960s.
+For the following 40 years the garden fell into terrible disrepair!
+Thanks to the aid of a local bank and the creation of a garden foundation, restoration works began in 2000, reopening the space to the public in recent years.